Polynomial definability in constraint languages with few subpowers: Introduction

-Apart from being a natural property in constraint satisfaction, in Section \ref{section:SMP} we argue that short pp-definitions have further applications in the study of the \emph{subpower membership problem} $\SMP(\algA)$ over an algebraic structure $\algA$ (see \cite{kozen_complexity_1977,mayr_subpower_2012,bulatov_subpower_2019}), i.e., the problem of deciding whether a given list of tuples over $\algA$ generates another tuple over $\algA$.
-For algebras $\algA$ with few subpowers, \emph{compact representations} provide a natural certificate for `Yes'-instances; this was used to show that $\SMP(\algA) \in \NP$ \cite{kearnes_clones_2012}.
+The aforementioned compact representations provide a natural certificate for `Yes'-instances of $\SMP(\algA)$; this fact was used in \cite{bulatov_subpower_2019} to establish that $\SMP(\algA) \in \NP$.
 We argue that short pp-definitions can serve as a natural certificate for `No'-instances.
 In particular, we show how short pp-definitions impose an upper complexity bound of $\coNP$ on the subpower membership problem.
 Thus, Conjecture \ref{conjecture:short-definitions-iff-few-subpowers} would imply that $\SMP(\algA) \in \NP \cap \coNP$, for all algebras $\algA$ with few subpowers.
+Moreover, efficiently computable short definitions (see Question~\ref{question:ppp}) would put the problem $\SMP(\algA)$ in P.